vipulnaik/diet-exercise-health/profile-information/health-profile.md

 blood glucose levels over the past 3 to 4 months (determined by the lifetime of the red blood cell).
 HbA1c levels of 6.5% and higher are considered indicative of diabetes.
-Levels of 5.7% to 6.4% are considered indicative of prediabetes, and levels of 5.6% are below are considered normal.
+Levels of 5.7% to 6.4% are considered indicative of prediabetes, and levels of 5.6% and below are considered normal.

 The eAG column is the estimated average glucose from the HbA1c